Cabbage Worms: How To Wipe Them Out

 Q: How do I keep cabbage worms out of my garden?

 A: Row covers are great, and so are preventative sprays, and traps.
 See the Prevention section above.

 Q: Will baking soda kill cabbage worms?

 A: While this is a widely used and touted method, it will not harm the worms.

 Q: Will vinegar get rid of cabbage worms?

 A: This is another widely accepted mode of killing them, but doesn’t work.
 Instead, use the methods listed above.

 Q: Do cabbage worms attack any ornamental plants?

 A: Yes!
-Not all of the Brassicaceae family of plants is edible to humans, and they can be beautiful (and popular!) ornamentals.
-One of the most likely ornamentals to be attacked by cabbage worms is alyssum, but nearly any of this plant family are subject to cabbage worm infestation, as almost all of the plant family has natural glucosinolates.
-That means that there’s at least 4000 species of plant that could be impacted.
-So if you’ve got alyssum, lunaria, or other ornamentals that fall into this family of plants, they could be targeted.
-This is especially something to consider if you have a combined vegetable and flower garden, as having a lot of brassicas will prove to be an encouragement for cabbage worms to move in.
+Not all of the Brassicaceae family of plants are edible to humans, and they can be ornamentals.
+One of the most likely ornamentals to be attacked is alyssum, but nearly any of this plant family is subject to infestation, as almost all of the plant family has natural glucosinolates.
+If you’ve got alyssum, lunaria, or other ornamentals that fall into this family of plants, they could be targeted.

 A: Not at all.
 They’re completely harmless to us, except in terms of how they can demolish our plants.
-In fact, seeing cabbage worms can be a way to identify an organic garden, as the use of most harsh chemicals would eliminate the risk of cabbage worms.
+In fact, they can be an indicator of an organic garden.
 If you ate one, while it probably wouldn’t taste really good, it wouldn’t make you sick at all.